 As a Physician Relations Rep, data is the foundation upon which your entire outreach strategy lives or dies.
-Without a reliable data source and a trustworthy physician referral tool, your strategy will lack the full depth of understanding needed to meet your annual growth goals.
+Without a reliable data source, a trustworthy physician referral tool, and a system for tracking and measuring initiatives, your strategy will lack the full depth of understanding needed to meet your annual growth goals.

 - Promote physician engagement in order to grow volume in alignment with the hospital's strategic plan.

 - Engage and connect physicians to other physicians and to support key hospital services.

 - Unearth any quality, customer service, or access issues physicians may be experiencing.